t-shoemaker/molecular-bigrams/README.md

 # Molecular Bigrams
-This notebook visualizes words using letter bigram data for the entire Google Books corpus.
+These notebooks visualize words using letter bigram data.
 The thickness, or weight, of the edges that connect each node represents the frequency values for pairs of letters in a word.
 For now, if a word has a bigram that appears more than once, like "Mississippi," only one instance of the bigram gets counted as node.
 Node layout is handled automatically with Fruchterman-Reingold.

 Data available for: